Abhishek-PJ/Placify/README.md

 ## 📞 Support

-For support, email [your-email] or create an issue in the repository.
+For support, email abhia7535@gmail.com or create an issue in the repository.

 ## 📄 License